Abner0214/Basic_digital_image_processing/README.md

 ---

-# 2. Advanced Digital Image Processing Toolkit(fin.py)
+# Advanced Digital Image Processing Toolkit
+`/Final project`

 This toolkit provides a comprehensive suite of tools for digital image processing(final project from NSYSU CSE course).
 It is divided into two main components: the first focuses on basic image manipulations including adjusting contrast, resizing, rotating, and applying filters.
 The second component introduces advanced features such as watermarking, image overlaying, RGB to HSI conversion, and component analysis among others.
 The projects leverage Python libraries such as Tkinter for the GUI, PIL (Pillow) for image manipulation, matplotlib for visualization, along with custom modules `sheep` and `shineWu` for specialized processing.